michu1810/Portfolio/console-calculator/calcConsole/README.md

 ---

-# 🧮 Python Calculator – Console-Based Scientific Calculator
+# 🧮 Python Calculator – Console-Based Scientific Calculator (EN)

 This project is a simple yet advanced console calculator written in Python.
 It supports both basic mathematical operations and more advanced functions such as trigonometry, logarithms, and exponentiation.
 The goal of the project was to practice handling user input, `try/except` exception handling, and conditional logic in Python.